Borsh Castle: History

 Following the Ottoman conquest, a cadaster from 1431 lists Sopot with 60 households, and as capital of a nahiye.
 In 1456, troops of King Alfonso V of Aragon were operating in the area of Sobato against the Ottomans.
 In 1470 it was under Venetian control, under the jurisdiction of the governor of Corfu; at the end of the Ottoman–Venetian War of 1463–1479, the Ottomans laid claim to it and apparently received it.
 In 1481 Albanians led by Gjon Kastrioti II invaded Southern Albania from Italy and captured the castle, but retreated in 1484.
 In 1488 the local Albanian population rebelled against Ottoman rule.
+In the 16th century Venetians retook Sopot under control, though it lost it later to local rebels.
+Its last ruler was Ali Pasha of Yanina until it was abandoned.

 The walls of the castle, which follow the ancient fortifications, survive.
 In the interior, the medieval fortress was divided through a wall in two.
 Triangular towers were added later, probably during the middle Byzantine period.
 In the interior of the castle stand ruins of various buildings and cisterns.